sunriselayer/gitbook/learn/sunrise/gauges-voting.md

 * Each epoch spans a predefined number of blocks (configurable via governance)
 * Votes are tallied at the beginning of each new epoch
-* Vote weight is determined by the voter's `vRISE` balance at epoch start
+* Vote weight is determined by the voter's voting power at epoch starts
-* Voting decisions persist across epochs until explicitly changed
+* Voting is cleared when a new epoch starts

 ```mermaid
 sequenceDiagram